-The Climate of the Himalayas in the Western Side
+The Climate of the Himalayas on the Western Side

-The Climate of the Himalayas in the Northern Side
+The Climate of the Himalayas on the Northern Side

-The Tibetan Himalaya often referred to as the Northern side of the Himalayas, are dry, cold and sees a lot of wind.
+The Tibetan Himalayas often referred to as the Northern side of the Himalayas, are dry, cold, and see a lot of wind.
 The climate on the western side of the Tibetan Himalayas is almost cold desert-like.
 The vegetation is thinly dispersed.
 The winters here are bitterly cold.
 Whatever precipitation is seen in this region is observed in the form of snow, particularly around the late winter and spring months.

 Religion in the Himalayas

-Various religions like Hinduism, Buddhism, Jainism, and Sikhism are dominant in different parts of the Himalayas.
+Various religions like Hinduism, Buddhism, Jainism, and Sikhism dominate different parts of the Himalayas.
 Paro Taktsang in the Himalayas of Bhutan is believed to be the founding place of Buddhism in Bhutan.

 In the Kashmir region of the Himalayas, both the Muslim and Hindu faith is seen.